kartik-v/yii2-ipinfo/README.md

 [![Monthly Downloads](https://poser.pugx.org/kartik-v/yii2-ipinfo/d/monthly)](https://packagist.org/packages/kartik-v/yii2-ipinfo)
 [![Daily Downloads](https://poser.pugx.org/kartik-v/yii2-ipinfo/d/daily)](https://packagist.org/packages/kartik-v/yii2-ipinfo)

 An IP address information display widget for Yii framework 2.0 with ability to display country flag and geo position info.
-This is based on the [PHP API from hostip.info](http://www.hostip.info/use.html) to parse IP address details.
+This is based on the [PHP API from freegeoip.net](http://www.freegeoip.net) to parse IP address details.
 The plugin also uses the [yii2-popover-x](http://demos.krajee.com/popover-x) extension by Krajee for displaying details of the IP in a popover.

 ## Features

 - Ability to display the flag for a IP address.
 - Ability to display geo position details for the IP address.
 - Ability to render IP details inline instead of popover.
-- Ability to return a raw json that return details for the IP address.
 - Use `yii2-popover-x` extension features to control popover placements and styles.
+- Use flag icons from `yii2-icons` to render country wise high resolution flags of any size.
 - Uses Yii i18N translations to generate locale specific data.

 > Note: Check the [composer.json](https://github.com/kartik-v/yii2-ipinfo/blob/master/composer.json) for this extension's requirements and dependencies.